 It is an advantage, but not a requirement, to have experience in technology development.
 It is important to have enough technical background so you can participate actively in discussions about technology development and contribute knowledgeably to research projects in which young people are learning to program.

 What information is most important to include in the application?

 When we look at applications, we want to find out what types of projects you have worked on and what types of ideas you are interested in.

 Do you require a portfolio?
 What should it include?

-Lifelong Kindergarten does not require a portfolio submission, but we are always interested to see examples of projects that you have worked on.
+Lifelong Kindergarten does not require an explicit portfolio submission, but we are always interested to see examples of projects that you have worked on.
 The best way to share examples of your work is to include relevant URLs in your application.

 What projects and themes will the Lifelong Kindergarten group be working on over the next few years?

 We will continue to develop new technologies, activities, and contexts that enable young people to develop as creative thinkers.
-As part of these efforts, we will continue to extend and study our Scratch programming language and online community, and explore new Maker activities (particularly in connection to Scratch).
+As part of these efforts, we will continue to extend and study our Scratch programming language and online community, as well as explore new Maker activities (particularly in connection to Scratch).

 What careers do Lifelong Kindergarten graduates usually pursue?

 Lifelong Kindergarten alums have gone on to many different careers.
 Some have become professors at universities (in computer science, communications, or education departments), some have worked at large companies (including Google and Microsoft), while others have started their own companies.